 Salsify, or scorzonera, is typically harvested for its twig-like root.
 But jutting out of the top, just like that shock of hair sprouting from Bert’s head on Sesame Street, are sturdy, grassy, elongated leaves that are almost as mild as mache yet more similar to pansy leaves in taste and texture.
 (Oh, yes, you certainly can eat your pansies, so long as they’re not sprayed with pesticides.)

 I could go on.
 Chrysanthemum.
 Nettles.
 Wild spinach.
 Those creepy, spidery little crimson things that are too mustardy for me.
 And more.
 At many stands, where the greens come already mixed, sometimes you’ll find an occasional sprig of chervil, with its licorice-like lilt.
 Or pea shoots, which lend a familiar sweetness to a hodgepodge that otherwise could be a little bitter.

-As for serving, I tend not to overthink them, simply tossing a mishmash of greens with a dribble of extra-virgin olive oil and a sprinkle of sea salt.
+As for serving, I tend not to overthink things, simply tossing a mishmash of greens with a dribble of extra-virgin olive oil and a sprinkle of sea salt.
 Sometimes I bury eggs sunnyside up beneath a bunch of mixed baby greens.
 Or toss some sturdier leaves alongside a rib eye.
 Or ease a mishmash onto a plate alongside some take-out char-grilled chicken.
 Or balance a tangle of microgreens atop a bowl of pho and, come morning, toss the rest into an almond milk, banana, and honey smoothie.
 There are no rules…except that you can rely on them as a conversation starter at the table.
 Chances are it will be a pleasant conversation, although if my sister-in-law is in the house, there’s just no telling.

 Photo © 2011 Anne-Li Engström.
 All rights reserved.